sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 Assuming subtraction is as hard as addition, the probability of the three operations being answered correctly is the product of the individual probabilities.

 As we saw in Section 4.1.1, the accuracy of both models decreases as the number of digits increases.
-We use the logistic regression model from that section try quantify the difference in accuracy that might arise from using the ranges in the paper vs those we propose here (the "reasoning" that gets us to the correct mathematical expression is correct.)\footnote{we compute sums; TODO}
+We use the logistic regression model from that section try quantify the difference in accuracy that might arise from using the ranges in the paper vs those we propose here (the "reasoning" that gets us to the correct mathematical expression is correct.)<d-footnote>we compute sums; TODO</d-footnote>

 Symbolic:
 | Model | p1       | p2       | p3       | p        |